transientskp/tkp/documentation/devref/tkp/steps.rst

 Notes:

-- In a future Trap version, the source association part may get its own recipe.
+- In a future TraP version, the source association part may get its own recipe.

 - A future version will allow for other images than just FITS.